You can manually create a PySpark DataFrame using

 Finally, PySpark DataFrame also can be created by reading data from RDBMS Databases and NoSQL databases.

-In this article, you will learn creating DataFrame by some of these methods with PySpark examples.
+In this article, you will learn to create DataFrame by some of these methods with PySpark examples.

 Table of Contents